 Herøy is really small and has beautiful views of both Dønna and the Seven Sisters peaks overlooking Sandnessjøen.

-There’s also a famous flower shop and garden on Herøy called ETCETERA that apparently you shouldn’t miss, but I missed it.
-If you do go, be sure to check out the toilet!
+I had also heard there’s a famous flower shop and garden on Herøy called ETCETERA that apparently you shouldn’t miss, so of course I had to check that out.
+And whoa, what a place!

 After exploring Dønna and Herøy on my first full day on the island, the next day I was a bad blogger and relaxed on the back porch in the sun all day.